 The house of Medici soon regained its power in Florence, and duke Cosimo I commissioned Benvenuto Cellini to create a sculpture depicting the mythical hero Perseus after he beheaded Medusa.
 (Perseus Holding the Severed Head of Medusa) .

 It took nine years to be cast, and it shows the mythical Greek hero brandishing his sword with his right hand and holding up the Medusa’s decapitated head with his left hand, with blood gushing from the head and the neck.

 This bronze statue was supposed to represent the death of the republican institutions, through the swift cutting off of Medusa’s head, and the end of civil strife, as symbolized by the snakes.

 After its completion in 1554, Cellini positioned this wonderful statue so as to look down upon the audience, as if to capture its attention.

 Its marble pedestal is a masterpiece in itself, largely due to the fine workmanship of the small bronze figures representing the myth of Perseus.

 On account of his accuracy and detail-mindedness, Cellini was considered the most skilled Florentine goldsmith, and there is even a bust of him on the Ponte Vecchio.

 One noteworthy mystery: there appears to be a human face on the back of Perseus’s head.
 This is thought to be Cellini’s self-portrait.

-Rape of Polyxena by Pio Fedi dates to 1800.
+Rape of Polyxena by the italian Pio Fedi dates to 1800

 On the right wall there is an inscription in Latin that recalls the adoption of the common calendar in Florence in 1750 (which begins on January 1).
 Before that time, the new year was celebrated on March 25.